ChesterOfTheSemester/HZ-Timer/README.md

 `long long timelapse` Time timelapse in millisecond format

-`@return bool` Returns true when the timer has triggered
+`@return bool` Returns TRUE when the timer has triggered